-Nystagmus: Causes of involuntary eye movements
+Nystagmus: Causes of involuntary eye movement

-Nystagmus an involuntary eye movement disorder that affects both eyes.
+Nystagmus is an involuntary eye movement disorder that affects both eyes.
 The rapid and repetitive eye movements can be back and forth, up and down, or they can occur in an arc-shaped (partially circular) direction.

 Nystagmus typically is accompanied by reduced visual acuity and depth perception, and it can affect balance and coordination.

 Often, nystagmus is congenital in origin and becomes apparent between 6 weeks and several months of age, and the condition can be inherited.
 However, nystagmus can affect people of any age, particularly those with neurological disorders.

 The prevalence of nystagmus in the general worldwide population is unknown.
 However, a study in the UK estimated it to be 2.4 cases per 1,000 people.
 The study also found that nystagmus was significantly more common among the white European population than in the Asian (Indian, Pakistani, other Asian backgrounds) populations.

 Congenital nystagmus is present at birth.
 With this condition, your eyes move together as they oscillate (swing like a pendulum).
 Most other types of infantile nystagmus are also classified as forms of strabismus, which means the eyes don't necessarily work together at all times.

 Manifest nystagmus is present at all times, whereas latent nystagmus occurs when one eye is covered.

 Manifest-latent nystagmus is continually present but worsens when one eye is covered.